hannesk95/ExplainingAnatomicalShapeVariability/src/ShapeWorks/README.md

 ### 3.2 Latent variable traversal

-Given that most of the variability is explained by the first four latent variables, a latent traversal is shown based on tweaking these.
+Given that more than 80% of the cumulative variability is explained by the first four latent variables, a latent traversal is shown based on tweaking these.

 <p align="center">
   <img src="./figures/latent_traversal.gif" width="750" />